Jonah

 To these extremes, the book of Jonah clearly exposes the truth about mankind:

 Jonah teaches us that everyone has a combination of good and evil within them.
-It's not 50/50, sometimes more good than evil or visa versa, but always there is both (shouldn't be surprised).
+It's not 50/50, sometimes more good than evil or vise versa, but always there is both (we shouldn't be surprised).

 2. God's Word is Powerful